AdeIkhmat/Excel-Projects/README.md

 # Excel Projects
-A collection of Power BI projects
+A collection of Excel projects

 ## Introduction